 Restaurant Review: Robataya New York.
-This rustic Japanese joint in New York serves up authentic Japanese grilled dishes with high quality ingredients and and minimal flavoring.
+This rustic Japanese joint in New York serves up authentic Japanese grilled dishes with high quality ingredients and minimal flavoring.

 As you walk up and down streets lined with restaurants in Japan, there are assortments of choices to pick from.
 From wafu style pasta to tonkatsu to shabu shabu, the choices are simply endless.
-Of all the restaurants types, one of my favorite is robatayaki (炉端焼き) style cooking.
+Of all the restaurants’ types, one of my favorites is robatayaki (炉端焼き) style cooking.
 There is something magical about delicious fresh ingredients being grilled on top of charcoal that makes it tastes amazing.

 When I was in NY last year and was talking to our friend about dinner suggestions, he recommended Robataya NY (炉端や) as a unique experience.
-It’s quite popular so we were lucky to make a reservation that evening as someone had cancelled.
+It’s quite popular so we were lucky to make a reservation that evening as someone had canceled.

 At the bar counter, in front of where the patrons sit you see various vegetables on plates as well as an eclectic collection of fish and meat being kept cold on ice.
 Behind the produce and ingredients, there are two chefs sitting next to each other who prepare all the grilled dishes the customers order.
 If you do decide to visit Robataya, definitely try to get a seat at the counter.

-To grill the produce, the chef dig out the fresh ingredient with a long wooden paddle and after cooking, delivers your plate to you on the paddle.
+To grill the produce, the chef digs out the fresh ingredient with a long wooden paddle and after cooking, delivers your plate to you on the paddle.
 They work the entire evening preparing food kneeling on their knees, and hidden from the customer’s view in front of the chefs is robata grill where they cook the food.
 As I observe them preparing each dish, it’s amazing how proficient they are with their knife skills.
-Expertly preparing, slicing, and grilling different ingredients as the orders comes in.
+Expertly preparing, slicing, and grilling different ingredients as the orders come in.

 I had the Robataya Course for $58/person, which I thought was reasonable for NYC where everything seems to cost more.
 The course came with an appetizer plate, sashimi, dish of the day, grilled vegetables, a meat dish, a fish, kamameshi rice, and miso soup.
 It does not include dessert.